 A Request for Information (RFI) helps University of Michigan (U-M) staff gather important details about the research administration software market.
 However, we cannot make purchases based solely on an RFI.
 By gathering information through the RFI process, we will be better prepared to issue a Request for Proposals (RFP), evaluate different suppliers, and make informed decisions.
 The RFI process enables U-M staff to ask questions and gain insights into the latest features and limitations of the software, as well as obtain preliminary pricing data to help us budget appropriately for the later RFP phase.

-A Proof-of-Concept will be conducted with vendor finalists.
-A POC typically involves short-term access to a “sandbox” environment with mock U-M data or forms in order to demonstrate how a proposed solution will work in a real-world setting before a full commitment is made.
+A Proof-of-Concept, or hands-on evaluation will be conducted with vendor finalists.
+A POC typically involves short-term access to a “sandbox” environment with mock U-M data or forms, in order to demonstrate how a proposed solution will work in a real-world setting before a full commitment is made.
 It helps evaluate the vendor’s capabilities and ensures the solution meets specific requirements and expectations.
-The purpose of the POC is to finalize product selections.
-There will be opportunities closer to the launch of a new module for advanced access for refining configurations and training.
+The purpose of a hands-on evalutation is to finalize product selections.
+There will be opportunities closer to the design and launch of a new module for advanced access for refining configurations, testing and training.

 Yes, we plan to migrate active records to the new systems and ensure historical records are accessible.
 Cross-central office working groups will review historical data, and according to data retention policies, determine what should be migrated to new systems and what data could be accessed via an archival system.
 The approach may differ module to module.